TechPrimers/techprimers.github.io/README.md

 Feel free to just add the `.md` file alone.

 ## Motivation
-Contributions brings happiness to world!
+Contribution brings happiness to world!